GreenGraf/how-much-do-you-know/README.md

 <br>

 * The Game
     * The game's questions and anwser choices are dynamically generated from an API.
+It has a progress bar to go with a fractional question counter, as well as a score counter.
 <br>

 ![Game](assets/images/game.JPG)